Hoodsport, Washington

 Hoodsport is a census-designated place (CDP) in Mason County, Washington, United States.
-The population was 376 at the 2010 census.
+The population was 419 at the 2020 census.
 Hoodsport is located along the Hood Canal, at the intersection of U.S. Route 101 and State Route 119.
 Lake Cushman is 5 mi up the road on State Route 119.
 Hoodsport is the gateway to the Staircase area of the Olympic National Park.

 History

-The first white person to settle at Hoodsport was G.K.
+The first person to settle at Hoodsport was G.K.
 Robbins, a ship captain who had been transporting lumber along Hood Canal for years.
 Other settlers soon joined him, forming a small community.
 Most occupied themselves with farming or logging.
 The town was officially platted in 1890 by the Mason County Mine and Development Company, which owned manganese mines near Lake Cushman.
 Prospectors found evidence of copper in the area and over 400 mining claims were filed during the late 19th and early 20th centuries.
 Nearly all claims failed to yield.